-Member(s) of TOTALENERGIES MARKETING GHANA PLC, hereby appoint

-This Form to be used :-

-1. in favour of against The Resolution to adopt the Reports of the Directors, Auditors and the Financial Statements of the Company for the year ended 31 st December, 2023.
-2. in favour of against The Resolution to declare Final Dividend for the year ended 31 st December, 2023 as recommended by the Directors.
+I/W 'e, being Mer mber(s) of TOT ALENERGIES MARKETING GHANA PLC, hereby appoint or failing him/her the Chairman as my/our Proxy to vote for me / us, and on ne Annual General Meeting of the Company to be held on the 26th June, 2024 and at any and l every adjournn nent thereof.
+This s Form to be use ed :- 1. in favour of against The Resolution to adopt the Reports of the Directors, Auditors and the Financial Statements of the Company for the year ended 31st December, 2023.
+2. in favour of against The Resolution to declare Final Dividend for the year ended 31st December, 2023 as recommended by the Directors.
 3. in favour of against The Resolution to re-elect Mr. Jean Philippe Torres as a Director of the Company.
 4. in favour of against The Resolution to re-elect Mr. Rexford Adomako-Bonsu as a Director of the Company.
 5. in favour of against The Resolution to re-elect Mr. Mawuli Ababio as a Director of the Company.
 6. in favour of against The Resolution to fix the remuneration of the non-executive Directors for the financial year 2024.
 7. in favour of against The Resolution to authorise the Directors to fix the remuneration of the Auditors for the financial year 2024 .
-Special Resolu Ition Special Resolu 8. in favour of against The Resolution to authorise the Company to delete Paragraph 41 of the Company's Constitution in its entirety and replace it with a new Paragraph 41 which will delete "Dividend Warrant" as a means of payment of dividend in compliance with the Securities and Exchange Commission's Directive so that the new Paragraph 41 reads as follows: 8. in favour of The Resolution to authorise the Company to delete Paragraph 41 of the Company's Constitution in its entirety and replace it with a new Paragraph 41 which will delete "Dividend Warrant" as a means of payment of dividend in compliance with the Securities and Exchange Commission's Directive so that the new Paragraph 41 reads 8. in favour of The Resolution to authorise the Company to delete Paragraph 41 of the Company's Constitution in its entirety and replace it with a new Paragraph 41 which will delete "Dividend Warrant" as a means of payment of dividend in compliance with the Securities and Exchange Commission's Directive so that the new Paragraph 41 reads as follows: 41.
-(1) "A dividend payable in cash to members shall be paid by electronic means of payment such as mobile money, bank transfer and other forms of payment as 9. in favour of The Resolution to authorise the Company to delete Paragraph 41 of the Company's Constitution in its entirety and replace it with a new Paragraph 41 which will delete "Dividend Warrant" as a means of payment of dividend in compliance with the Securities and Exchange Commission's Directive so that the new Paragraph 41 reads as follows: 41.
+Special Resolu ution 8. in favour of against The Resolution to authorise the Company to delete Paragraph 41 of the Company's Constitution in its entirety and replace it with a new Paragraph 41 which will delete "Dividend Warrant" as a means of payment of dividend in compliance with the Securities and Exchange Commission's Directive so that the new Paragraph 41 reads as follows: 41.
 (1) "A dividend payable in cash to members shall be paid by electronic means of payment such as mobile money, bank transfer and other forms of payment as may be approved the Security and Exchange Commission."
-(2) "Dividend payments through any of the electronic means set out in Paragraph 41(1) above shall be paid to the electronic transfer details provided by the member or, in the case of joint holders, to the electronic transfer details of the person who is first named in the register of members, or of a person that the member or joint

-On any other business transacted at the Meeting and unless otherwise instructed in paragraphs 1 to 9 above, the resolutions to which reference is made in said paragraphs, the Proxy shall vote as he/she thinks fit.
+(2) "Dividend payments through any of the electronic means set out in Paragraph 41(1) above shall be paid to the electronic transfer details provided by the member or, in the case of joint holders, to the electronic transfer details of the person who is first named in the register of members, or of a person that the member or joint holders may in writing in direct" 9. in favour of against The Resolution to authorise the Company to effect the necessary changes in the Company's Constitution, to make it compliant with the Securities and Exchange Commission's Corporate Governance Code for Listed Companies 2020. ess transacted at the Meeting and unless otherwise instructed in paragraphs 1 to 9 above, which reference is made in said paragraphs, the Proxy shall vote as he/she thinks fit.
+Str rike out whichev ver is not desired.
+Siaı ned this da y of 2024 ٠, Signature of Shareholder